 Forest is one of the richest natural resources of Sikkim.
 With luxuriant forest abounding in all part of state, Forestry has been the major land use in the State and 82.31% of the total geographical area of the State is under the administrative control of the State Forest Department.
-The total forest and tree cover of the State as per the latest India State of Forest Report 2017 is 3379 sq. km (47.80% of the total geographical area of the state) and tree cover is 39 sq km.
-The total forest and tree cover accounts to 47.63% of the total geographical area of the state. composition ranges from tropical Dry Deciduous Forests with Sal and its associates in the valleys of Teesta and Rangit to the Alpine Scrub and grassland in high altitude ....Read More in FSI 2015 Report
+The total forest and tree cover of the State as per the latest India State of Forest Report 2017 is 3379 sq. km (47.62% of the total geographical area of the state) and tree cover is 39 sq km.
+The total forest and tree cover accounts to 47.63% of the total geographical area of the state. composition ranges from tropical Dry Deciduous Forests with Sal and its associates in the valleys of Teesta and Rangit to the Alpine Scrub and grassland in high altitude.

 Note: In the State of Sikkim about 44 % of total geographical area is under Alpine pasture & scrub and under perpetual snow cover.
 Hence, in these areas, it would not be possible to bring the tree cover.
 The area considered for the tree cover may therefore be excluding these areas.

 Sikkim Forest Statistics (Source: Indian State of Forest Report - Forest Survey of India, Dehradun)